High Protein Kodiak Pancakes with Kimchi

 Kimchi itself is a staple of Korean cuisine, and is made of salted, fermented vegetables.
 Though it usually begins with cabbage as its base, dozens of varieties of kimchi exist using other vegetables, such as radish, cucumber, or onion.

-Add to the high protein count of the Kodiak pancakes and you have a very healthy meal indeed!
+When kimchi is added to the high protein count of the Kodiak pancakes, you end up with a very healthy meal indeed!

 What are High Protein Pancakes